ABC Books

 Exit Slips

-Exit slips are small pieces of paper on which students share -- usually in 5 minutes or less -- what they learned from the day's classroom lesson.
-Exit slips help students take stock of their learning and let teachers know whether students "got it."
+Exit slips are small pieces of paper on which students share what they learned from the day's classroom lesson.
+Exit slips help students take stock of their learning and let teachers know whether they "got it."

 Family Fitness Nights